 Our screening & selection process

-Meet some of our pairs, from 30+ countries worldwide
+Meet some of our Cultural Care au pairs, from 30+ countries worldwide

 Hosting an au pair FAQs

-Cultural Care au pairs come from 30+ different countries around the world in Central and South America, Europe, South Africa, and Asia.
+We work with 30+ different Cultural Care au pair countries around the world, including in Central and South America, Europe, South Africa, and Asia.

 Yes.
 Having an au pair who can drive your children to school and activities is a big benefit of the au pair program, and au pairs are generally licensed to drive in their home country and travel to the U.S. with an International Driver’s Permit.
 If you plan to have your au pair drive during their year, you’ll need to provide the appropriate coverage under your auto insurance and be prepared to help them adjust to driving in the U.S.